How To Raise Game Birds thumbnail image

 Time in Brooder: 8 Weeks

-As Chicks: 1 sq ft for every 3 chicks
+Space Needed: As Chicks: 1 sq ft for every 3 chicks.
+As Adults: 2 sq ft per bird.

-Start raising game birds for meat or to release!
-Shop Stromberg’s for your game birds and all the game bird supplies that you need.
+We covered a lot about raising game birds and what you’ll need on hand to keep your flock happy and healthy.
+Start raising game birds for meat or to release wild about!
+Shop Stromberg’s for your game bird chicks and all the game bird supplies that you need.